DataDog/documentation/content/en/security/threats/workload_security_rules/_index.md

 ### CSM Threats rules pipeline

-CSM Threats use the following pipeline when evaluating events:
+CSM Threats uses the following pipeline when evaluating events:

 1. The Agent rules evaluate system activity on the Agent host.
-2. When activity matches an Agent rule expression, the Agent generates a detection event and passes it to the Datadog cloud (backend).
+2. When activity matches an Agent rule expression, the Agent generates a detection event and passes it to the Datadog backend.
-3. The Datadog cloud evaluates the detection event to see if it matches any Threat Detection rules that use the Agent rule that sent the event.
+3. The Datadog backend evaluates the detection event to see if it matches any threat detection rules that use the Agent rule that sent the event.
 4. If there is a match, a signal is generated and displayed in [Signals][8].
 5. Any [Notification Rules][10] that match the severity, detection rule type, tags, and attributes of the signal are triggered.